vgraff2019/house_price_regression/README.md

   cleansing of the data for further analysis

 - house_price_data_regression.ipynb
-  3 regression models: RF, NN and XGBoost. submission of prediction using NN model and XGBoost NN prediction is the best so far.
+  4 regression models: RF, NN and XGBoost, ElasticNet. submission of prediction for the different models
+  NN prediction is the best so far on the Kaggle test set, though XGBoost seems better on the training set